spotify/scio/site/src/main/paradox/FAQ.md

 #### How do I control concurrency (number of DoFn threads) in Dataflow workers

-By default Google Cloud Dataflow will use as many threads (concurrent DoFns) per worker as appropriate (precise definition is an implementation detail), in some cases you might want to control this.
+By default, Google Cloud Dataflow will use as many threads (concurrent DoFns) per worker as appropriate (precise definition is an implementation detail), in some cases you might want to control this.
 Use `NumberOfWorkerHarnessThreads` option from `DataflowPipelineDebugOptions`.
 For example to use a single thread per worker on 8 vCPU machine, simply specify 8 vCPU worker machine type, and `--numberOfWorkerHarnessThreads=1` in CLI or set corresponding option in `DataflowPipelineDebugOptions`.

 #### How to manually investigate a Cloud Dataflow worker